Su0112/Su0112/README.md

 Hola ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Su Shruthi
 ==================================================================================================================================

-Frontend Developer | Fun Roboticists
+Frontend Developer | Fun Roboticist
 ------------------------------------

 I am a frontend developer with an ambition to continue learning new technologies and improving my skills.
 Passionate about creating responsive and user-friendly interfaces that enhance the user experience.
 Experienced in HTML, CSS, JavaScript, and React.
 Always looking for new challenges and opportunities to grow as a developer.
 When I'm not coding, I enjoy drawing, painting, and building robotics projects for kids of all ages.
 Additionally, I conduct robotics summer camps for neurodiverse children.